 What is THC?

-If you’re even passingly familiar with the chemical composition of cannabis sativa, you likely know that THC, or tetrahydrocannabinol, is a compound responsible for the psychoactive effects one feels after smoking or ingesting the plant.
+If you’re even passingly familiar with the chemical composition of cannabis sativa, then you likely know that THC, or tetrahydrocannabinol, is a compound responsible for the psychoactive effects one feels after smoking or ingesting the plant.
 However, as knowledge grows about the medical applications of THC, doctors have realized that there’s much more to the story.

 How Does THC Work?